-- Utopia and dystopia retold, reimagined, or renarrated.
+- utopia, dystopia, and eco(dys)topia retold, reimagined, remediated or renarrated;

-- Current research in utopian and dystopian studies.
+- other research topics in utopian, dystopian, and ecotopian studies.

 Registration, submissions & fees

-The conference languages are English and Polish.
-600-words abstracts featuring (1) the title of presentation, (2) a concise bio-note, (3) current affiliation, and (4) all necessary contact information (official email address and, optionally, phone number) should be sent by January 30th 2016 to firstname.lastname@example.org.
-Successful applicants will be notified two weeks after the deadline.
+The conference language is English and Polish (although we do encourage English presentations).
+To register for the conference, one should send in an editable format (.doc, .docx.)
+600-words abstracts featuring (1) the title of presentation, (2) a concise bio-note, (3) current affiliation, and (4) all necessary contact information (official email address & phone number) at email@example.com by January 15th 2017.
+Please do entitle the document with aforementioned information, following the pattern: “Name, Title of your presentation”.
+Successful applicants will be notified within two weeks after the deadline and given additional two-three weeks for submitting the registration fee.

 Further details regarding the venue, suggested accommodation and transportation will be continuously updated at the website http://www.hismastersvoice.org.
 Organisers do welcome all questions and requests at firstname.lastname@example.org.